 These questions will help give an indication of how suitable and how prepared the potential buyer is to make the purchase.

-Always check the buyer has adequate HMO financing, via cash or a specialist HMO Mortgage
+Always check the buyer has adequate HMO financing, via cash or a specialist HMO Mortgage.

-Uneducated HMO property buyers will typically offer slightly more money to buy an HMO property, but have a 50% lower chance of actually transacting the property, so best to understand this early on.
+Uneducated HMO property buyers will typically offer slightly more money to buy an HMO property but have a 50% lower chance of actually transacting the property, so best to understand this early on.

 Top tip: Always request to see proof of funds and decision in principle before accepting any offer.

-5 – Set HMO Transaction Expectations
+5 – Set the HMO Sales Transaction Expectations

 When properly prepared and managed, an HMO transaction should take no longer than 8 weeks, and could take as little as 4 weeks.